StreetwiseGamgee/Streetwise-Toolbox/README.md

   - This is achieved by initiating a remote server process on the device.
     - By doing so, we are able to execute commands with elevated privileges which normally require ADB, and or root to access.

+- Licensed under the [MIT License](LICENSE), Copyright (c) 2021 RikkaW.

 ### Moshi - (Square)
 - Provides **JSON deserialization** when fetching repository information from Github's [Rest API](https://docs.github.com/en/rest?apiVersion=2022-11-28)
   -  Used alongside Retrofit to convert the raw API responses into respective data classes.

-### Room-DB - (Android Jetpack) - (WIP)
+### Room-DB - (Android Jetpack)
-- Providing local persistence to data which is retrieved from external sources.
+- Providing local persistence to data which is retrieved from GitHub's Restful API.
-  - While I have the dependencies installed, I still need to implement such.

 ### Firebase - (Google) - (WIP)
 - Allowing users to register and sign-in using Firebase Authentication.